Actindo-AG/Documentation/BigCommerce/Integration/02_Particularities.md

 ## Export of offers

 The following particularities are relevant when you export your offers from the *Omni-Channel* module to *BigCommerce*.

-### Variant options

-*BigCommerce* supports multiple types for the selection of variant options on the UI.
-For detailed information, see [Configure BigCommerce connection](./01_ManageBigCommerceConnection.md#configure-bigcommerce-connection).

 ### Custom fields